 For the new generation sidebar ads, you still have two areas for copy with character limits:

 b) Find, or better yet, create pictures to use in ads that support these ideas.

 Newsfeed ad images should be 400px by 209px

 Mobile ad images should be 560px by 292px

 Sidebar ad images should be 100px by 72px

-c) Mix and match the headlines, body copy and images and filter out the combinations that don’t quite make sense
+c) Mix and match headlines, body copy and images, and filter out combinations that don’t make sense

-So if you had 3 headlines, 3 bodies and 3 images for a right hand side ad, you now have 27 different ads you can try.
+So if you had three headlines, three bodies and three images for an ad in the sidebar, you now have 27 different ads you can try.

 d) Create basic wireframes for landing pages to support each category of ad campaign